Melbury Abbas

-Melbury Abbas is a village and civil parish in north Dorset, England, 3 km SSW of the town of Shaftesbury, east of the A350 Shaftesbury to Blandford Forum road.
+Melbury Abbas is a village and civil parish in north Dorset, England.
+It is situated at the edge of the Blackmore Vale under the scarp of Cranborne Chase, 2 miles south-southwest of the town of Shaftesbury.
+The parish includes West Melbury and part of Cann Common.

-Local Features

-Melbury Abbas is on the western edge of Cranborne Chase in hilly terrain.

-Melbury Hill (256 metres ASL) is 1 km WSW of the village, Breeze Hill (262 metres ASL) is 2 km to the east of the village.

-The grass airfield of Compton Abbas (247 metres ASL) is 2 km to the SE of the village.
+In the 2011 census the parish had 147 dwellings, 134 households and a population of 305.

 History

 In 1086 Melbury Abbas was recorded in the Domesday Book as Meleberie.

 It was in Sixpenny Hundred and had 47 households, 12 ploughlands and 4 mills.

 The lord and tenant-in-chief was Shaftesbury Abbey.

-The Village Today

-In the 2011 census the civil parish (CP) had 147 dwellings.
-The CP includes West Melbury and part of Cann Common.
-134 households and a population of 305.

 Church of St Thomas

 This is on the south side of the village and as well as a square tower at the south west end, has a large spire mounted on the SW corner of the top of the tower.

 The original stone church of Norman times had a tower with three bells, at least one transept, and a west door.
 It survived until 1852 when it was in poor condition and was demolished.

 The present church is said to cost Sir Richard Glyn £2500.00.
 At this time Sir Richard owned most of the village.
 On 21 December 1852 the Bishop of Salisbury dedicated the new church to St Thomas, whose feast day it was.